Stratocracy: Other

 The Prussian military writer Georg Henirich von Berenhorst wrote in hindsight that ever since the reign of the soldier king, Prussia always remained "not a country with an army, but an army with a country" (a quote often misattributed to Voltaire and Honoré Gabriel Riqueti, comte de Mirabeau).
 It has been argued the subsequent dominance of the Kingdom of Prussia in the North German Confederation and German Empire and the expansive militarism in their administrations and policies, saw a continuance of the stratocratic Prussian government.

+Historian Christina Welsch argues that Company rule in India can be understood as stratocratic, highlighting the growing power of the company armies leading up to the 1809 Madras mutiny which saw as its consequence an entrenching of military officials in Company government positions.
+In response to the mutiny and its consequences civil officials referred to the increased power of the military in government matters as "in effect a Stratocracy (the worst of all Governments)".

-British commentators such as Sir Richard Burton described the pre-Tanzimat Ottoman Empire as a stratocratic state.
+British commentators such as Richard Francis Burton described the pre-Tanzimat Ottoman Empire as a stratocratic state.

 The Warlord Era of China is viewed as period of stratocratic struggles with the researcher Peng Xiuliang pointing to the actions and policies of Wang Shizhen, a general and politician of the Republic of China, as an example of the stratocratic forces within the Chinese government of the time.

 Occupied Poland in World War I was put under the General-Militärgouvernementen (general military governments) of Germany and Austria-Hungary.
 This government was a stratocratic system where the military was responsible for the political administration of Poland.

 Various military juntas of Central and South America have also been described as stratocracies.

+Political scientist Samuel Finer argued that of the military regimes that existed in 1980, 16 could be considered to be stratocracies.
+These were Algeria under Chadli Bendjedid, Argentina, People's Republic of Benin, Burundi under Jean-Baptiste Bagaza, Chile, People's Republic of the Congo, Equatorial Guinea, Ethiopia, Libya, Mali under Moussa Traoré, Mauritania, Niger under Seyni Kountché, Rwanda under Juvénal Habyarimana, Somalia under Siad Barre, Uruguay, and the Yemen Arab Republic under Ali Abdullah Saleh.

 Since 1967, the Israeli occupation of the West Bank, East Jerusalem (both taken from Jordan), Sinai Peninsula, Gaza Strip (taken from Egypt) and the Golan Heights (taken from Syria) after the Six-Day War can be argued to have been under stratocratic rule.
 While the West Bank and Gaza were governed by the Israeli Military Governorate and Civil Administration which was later given to the Palestinian National Authority that governs the Palestinian territories, only East Jerusalem and the Golan Heights were annexed into Israeli territory from 1980 which is still internationally unrecognized and once referred to these territories by the United Nations as occupied Arab territories.
+Various commentators have also described the broader State of Israel as being stratocratic including Director of the United Arab Emirates' Institute of Diplomacy Yousef Elhassan and Greek anarchist Dimitris Chatzivasileiadis.

 Fictional stratocracies

 Stratocratic forms of government have been popular in fictional stories.

-A map of Amestris and its surrounding countries from Fullmetal Alchemist.